iamgauravkhare/warranty-simplify-prod/README.md

 ## Usage

 1. Open your browser and navigate to `http://localhost:5173`.
+2. To test the app, first create a manufacturer account with a brand name (e.g., Nike, Puma, Vivo, Samsung, Skechers).
+Then, create a retailer account and select the same brands.
+Finally, create a consumer account and register a warranty for a product that matches the manufacturer account's brand.
+Ensure both the manufacturer and retailer accounts exist before claiming a warranty.
+Note that only the specified brands are available for now.
-2. Register a new user account or log in with an existing account.
+3. Register a new user account or log in with an existing account.
-3. Depending on your role (Consumer, Retailer, Manufacturer), you will be redirected to the appropriate dashboard.
+4. Depending on your role (Consumer, Retailer, Manufacturer), you will be redirected to the appropriate dashboard.
-4. Use the dashboard to register new warranties, claim existing warranties, and track the status of your claims.
+5. Use the dashboard to register new warranties, claim existing warranties, and track the status of your claims.